 In late 2017, in the wake of Hurricane Harvey, the partnership made it a priority to provide a special gesture of financial assistance in the wake of the largest disaster Houston has ever experienced.
 The partners extended two gifts on behalf of the firm: $150,000 to Lone Star Legal Aid and $100,000 to the Houston Bar Foundation’s Hurricane Relief Fund.
 These donations were provided specifically so that the staff and volunteers of both organizations could continue the critical legal support and services they provide to the thousands of Houstonians in need of legal assistance.
 Gibbs & Bruns views its ability to give back to the City which sustained this firm’s prosperity and success for over 35 years as a dynamic gift.

 Pro bono service is a natural extension of our firm’s commitment to excellence in service to our clients; our dedication to ethics and professionalism; and fostering of our unique familial and collegial culture.

 Team Gibbs & Bruns

 A collegial culture abounds at our firm.
-Whether riding as a team in the BP MS 150 to raise money for the National Multiple Sclerosis Society, participating in the HBA’s annual John J. Eikenberg Law Week Run benefitting the The Center, or raising money in honor of a fellow partner to establish a medical research fund in his name at M.D.
+Whether running in the Child Advocates “Superhero” event, participating in the HBA’s annual John J. Eikenberg Law Week Run benefitting the The Center, or raising money in honor of a fellow partner to establish a medical research fund in his name at M.D.
 Anderson via participation in Ironman Brazil, it is hard to miss the community-minded spirit that exists within the Gibbs & Bruns family.